 As part of the EmPOWERing Mountain Food Systems Project in the seven western counties of North Carolina, including the Qualla Boundary of the Eastern Band of Cherokee Indians, the Empowering Mountain Food Systems Apprenticeship Program brings education and workforce development opportunities to the region in partnership with Western Carolina University, Haywood Community College, Southwestern Community College, and Tri-County Community College.

 Our goal is to match paid Apprentices with regional food and farming Mentor Businesses along the local supply chain.
 By pairing unique student skill sets with business needs, we have an opportunity to help provide services Mentors need to improve their business’ profitability and exposure while supplying real life experience for college students and the potential for future local business development.

-To apply for Fall 2020 apprenticeship positions, apply through NC State University: Apply Now for Fall 2020.
+To apply for Spring 2021 apprenticeship positions, apply through NC State University: Apply Now for Spring 2021.

 To apply for future 2021 cycles, please fill out this short interest form and we’ll get in touch with you to discuss your needs: Apply for Future 2021 Apprenticeship Positions.

 This program is designed to encourage buying and eating local.
 The far western mountain region of NC has bountiful farmland, accessible natural resources, admired educational institutions, an amazing sense of community, and businesses which strive to promote an active and healthy lifestyle.
-The mission of the Mountain Food and Farm Apprenticeship Programs is to bring all of these resources together for regional economic success.
+The mission of the Mountain Food and Farm Apprenticeship Program is to bring all of these resources together for regional economic success.